-Antonia also founded AnTassia, a grass-roots initiative which utilises the traditional beading and jewellery making skills of the Mokogodo Maasai women, thereby creating a sustainable source of income for themselves and their families.
+At the same time, Antonia also founded Antassia, a grassroots initiative which harnesses the traditional beading skills of the Maasai women, thereby creating a sustainable source of income for them and their families.

-When Antonia is not running courses for Kenya’s budding safari chefs or designing beaded clutch bags with the Maasai women of Tassia in Northern Kenya, she will be found with her husband, Sam taking guests on safari to discover the sights, sounds, and tastes, of Kenya
+When she is not running cookery courses or designing beaded items with the Maasai, she can be found with her husband, Sam, taking guests on safari all around Kenya and other parts of East Africa.